-Tampa Alpha is the oldest chapter and was the forerunner of the present National Association.
-Chapters have since been formed in St. Petersburg, Miami, Orlando, Brandon, Atlanta, Washington, and Albany.
+The Tampa Alpha Chapter is the oldest chapter and has a membership of almost 3,000.
+Chapters have since been formed in St. Petersburg, Miami, Orlando, Atlanta, Washington, Brandon, Albany, New York City, Boston, and Fort Lauderdale.

-The main purpose of the National Alumni Association is to bring together the organized efforts of alumni in the promotion of the interests and needs of the University.
-It strives to encourage continuous participation by alumni in the life of the University and provide the means of continued fellowship and association for graduates and former students, working closely with the Development Department in community and public relations, student recruitment and fund raising, for the benefit of the University of Tampa, its faculty and student body.
+In promoting the interests and needs of the University, alumni strive to encourage continuous participation in the life of the University and to provide a means for continual fellowship and association for graduates and former students.
+The Association works closely with the Development Office in community and public relations, student recruitment, and fund raising for the benefit of the University of Tampa.

-Membership in the Alumni Association is automatic for all individuals who have attended the University of Tampa for one or more semesters.
+Membership in the National Alumni Association is automatic for all individuals who have attended the University of Tampa for one or more semesters.
+At present the total membership in the Alumni Association is 7,100.
 No dues are charged.